-Your Gordon College email account and Remind.com, a mass texting service for which you'll sign up before the class starts, are our "official" means of communication outside of class.
+Your Gordon College email account and Remind.com, a mass texting service for which you'll sign up by the first day of class, are our "official" means of communication outside of class.
 If there are any of you who don't use texting as a mode of communication, you can opt to receive Remind.com messages by email.
-You will be penalized one CAP point for each day after the first day of class that you are not signed up for Remind.
-I will also post readings, assignments, and other resources on Brightspace D2L.
-Please note that except in urgent situations, I do not engage in electronic communication from sundown Friday to sundown Saturday.
+Please note, however, that I am generally out of electronic communication from sundown Friday until sundown Saturday.